In the state of Florida, individuals who are victims of

 order before the order is legally rescinded, they could still face serious

-the courts and showing a change in circumstances since the time the injunction
+change in circumstances since the injunction was issued, the court may

 Any issue involving restraining orders should not be handled without the

 assistance of a knowledgeable attorney.
 Whether you are looking to revoke